 Electronic regulatory submission and review

 The Electronic Common Technical Document (eCTD) is the standard, accepted electronic format for the following submission types:

 - Master files: Drug Master File (DMF) and Biologics Master File (BMF)

 When data are submitted electronically, it is easier for FDA to review data, approve new drugs, and monitor drugs after they go on the market.

-Drug developers can seek help from FDA at any point during drug development process, including:
+Drug developers can seek help from FDA at any point during the drug development process, including

 - Pre-IND application, to review FDA guidance documents and get answers to questions that may help enhance their research

 - After Phase 2, to obtain guidance on the design of large Phase 3 studies

 - Any time during the process, to obtain an assessment of the IND application.

 Regulations for import and export of medicinal products